-Bond funds provide extensive diversification in a single investment, but they also don’t have a maturity date – which means that investors have no guarantee that all of their principal will be there at a specific point in the future, as is the case with individual bonds.
+Bond funds provide a high level of diversification in a single investment.
+But they also don’t have a maturity date.
+This means you will have no guarantee that all of your principal will be there at a certain point in the future.
+This is not the case with individual bonds.

-This option enables the investor to manage interest rate risk and ensure predictable cash flows, and it helps mitigates the risk of principal loss associated with bond funds.
-However, this approach also results in a lower degree of portfolio diversification.
+You can also create a “ladder” out of five or more individual bonds.
+A ladder is a series of bonds with different maturity dates This option allows you to manage interest rate risk and ensure predictable cash flows.
+It also helps mitigate the risk of principal loss associated with bond funds.
+But this approach also results in a lower degree of portfolio diversification.

-Target maturity funds aren’t without their risks.
-They don’t seek to return a predetermined amount of cash to investors at the maturity date, so the principal that gets returned may be less than the original investment if one or more of the bonds in the portfolios default.
+Target maturity funds aren’t without risks.
+They don’t seek to return a predetermined amount of cash to investors at the maturity date.
+That means the principal that gets returned may be less than the original investment if one or more of the bonds in the portfolios default.
+This risk can be mitigated by investing in target maturity funds investing only in the highest-rated bonds.

-(This risk can be mitigated by investing in target maturity funds investing only in the highest rated bonds) Also, these funds will fluctuate – just as any fund would – so buying and selling throughout the life of the fund carries the risk of loss.
+Also, these funds will fluctuate, just as any fund would.
+So buying and selling throughout the life of the fund carries the risk of loss.
 The further away from the maturity date, the more volatile the fund.

 ETFs can be purchased by setting up a brokerage account.
 The list of target maturity bond ETFs is as follows:

 - iShares iBonds Dec 2021 Term Muni Bond ETF (IMBJ)